johnxqiu/johnxqiu.github.io/_pages/about.md

 How's it going?
 I'm John.
 I hope you're having a great day!

-I'm a Machine Language Engineer and Natural Language Processing (NLP) Scientist.
+I'm a Machine Learning Engineer and Natural Language Processing (NLP) Scientist.
 I specialize in developing and deploying deep learning and models at big data scale.

 I'm currently at Thomson Reuters as an Applied Scientist in Natural Language Processing and Information Retrieval where I'm developing AI solutions for Legal Research, powering Westlaw and CoCounsel.

-I've previously built and deployed AI solutions with web advertising data, customer service dialogues in finance, and medical text records.
+I've previously built and deployed AI solutions with web advertising data, customer service dialogues, and medical text records.
 I've published research while affiliated with Capital One, Oak Ridge National Lab, and the University of Tennessee, Knoxville.

 I'm based in Arlington, Virginia in the Washington DC Metro.
-For fun, I like board games, playing guitar or violin, powerlifting, and especially rock climbing!
+For fun I like board games, playing guitar or violin, powerlifting, and especially rock climbing!

 ## Experience
 ### Jan 2024 - Present: Thomson Reuters